 I don’t think it farfetched to think that without vaccines, antivirals, and monoclonal antibodies either one of us or both of us could have died.
 This is consistent with what happened throughout human history before modern medicine.
 For example, you contract a bacterial or viral infection, your body heats us and tries to kill the invader, and … either it does or you die.
 That was life before antivirals and antibiotics.

 My advice to my readers … try to avoid covid.
 True there is no foolproof way to do this but take precautions if you don’t enjoy being sick.
+Most importantly, take advantage of life-saving vaccines.
+Vaccines are one of the greatest advances in public health in the history of humanity.
 I wish you all the best.